Layered Performance Analysis of TLS 1.3 Handshakes: Classical, Hybrid, and Pure Post-Quantum Key Exchange: Results and Discussion

 COS quantifies what fraction of the total PQC connection time is attributable \emph{exclusively} to post-quantum cryptographic overhead, isolating it from protocol and application contributions.
 A COS of~0\% means no cryptographic penalty; higher values indicate a larger share of connection time consumed by PQC.

 Table~\ref{tab:normalized_overhead} and Figure~\ref{fig:normalized_of} present these metrics for all PQC configurations at the median (p50) and tail (p95) percentiles.

-\textbf{Key findings.} The TCP-to-TLS layer consistently exhibits an overhead factor of approximately $6\times$ across all PQC variants and percentiles.
+\textbf{Key findings.} The TCP-to-TLS layer consistently exhibits an overhead factor ($\text{OF}_{\text{TCP-to-TLS}}$, Table~\ref{tab:normalized_overhead}) of approximately $6\times$ across all PQC variants and percentiles.
 This overhead is unambiguously significant: Glass's $\Delta\approx7.7$ (absolute difference $\sim$1.5\,ms vs.\ baseline SD of 0.194\,ms), far exceeding Cohen's large-effect threshold of~0.8 (Section~\ref{sec:metrics}), confirming that client-side key material generation is the dominant and systematic source of PQC latency.
-In contrast, the TLS handshake OF remains close to~1.0: hybrid algorithms show a nominal increase (1.04--1.17$\times$) and pure ML-KEM variants show OF values nominally \emph{below}~1.0 (0.92--0.98$\times$).
+In contrast, the TLS handshake exchange overhead factor ($\text{OF}_{\text{TLS-HS}}$) remains close to~1.0: hybrid algorithms show a nominal increase (1.04--1.17$\times$) and pure ML-KEM variants show $\text{OF}_{\text{TLS-HS}}$ values nominally \emph{below}~1.0 (0.92--0.98$\times$).
 However, these TLS handshake differences correspond to $\Delta=0.03$--$0.33$ (absolute deltas of 0.1--0.9\,ms against a baseline SD of 2.893\,ms), well below Cohen's small-effect threshold of~0.5, meaning they are \emph{practically negligible}.
-The data is therefore consistent with the TLS handshake layer being effectively \emph{algorithm-neutral} at this load level, rather than demonstrating a clear speedup or slowdown.
+The data is therefore consistent with the TLS handshake exchange being effectively \emph{algorithm-neutral} at this load level, rather than demonstrating a clear speedup or slowdown.

 { The COS metric reveals that, despite the large per-layer overhead in TCP-to-TLS, the cryptographic penalty accounts for only 6--14\% of the total end-to-end connection time.
 Hybrid configurations exhibit the highest COS (10.6--14.1\%), as they combine ECDH and KEM costs, whereas pure ML-KEM configurations achieve a lower COS (6.0--7.9\%).
-Note, however, that the COS difference between hybrid and pure ML-KEM configurations is driven primarily by the TLS handshake OF values, which---as established above---are not statistically distinguishable from 1.0.
+Note, however, that the COS difference between hybrid and pure ML-KEM configurations is driven primarily by the $\text{OF}_{\text{TLS-HS}}$ values, which---as established above---are not statistically distinguishable from 1.0.
 The robust conclusion is that the overall COS is moderate (below 15\%) for all PQC configurations tested. }

-{ \textbf{On the relationship between computational cost and security level.} Although the TLS handshake OF values for pure ML-KEM (0.92--0.98$\times$) fall below 1.0, we have shown that these differences are not statistically significant at the TLS protocol level. }
+{ \textbf{On the relationship between computational cost and security level.} Although the $\text{OF}_{\text{TLS-HS}}$ values for pure ML-KEM (0.92--0.98$\times$) fall below 1.0, we have shown that these differences are not statistically significant at the TLS protocol level. }